Simple way to do some Visual Composer Grid cleanup, when you are using Bootstrap within your theme. This removes and cleans up classes.

 Bootstrap / Bootstrap Sass

-Archaeology Travel is an online travel guide for people who enjoy exploring the world’s pasts.
-Inspiration for where to go… Read More
+Archaeology Travel is an online travel guide for people who enjoy exploring the world’s pasts.… Read More

 View Comments